dgd03146/blog/README.md

 # Built With

-I created this app Next.js 13 version with React.
-As a CSS library, I used twin.macro so that use tailwind and styled-components.
+Built an application using Next.js and React, leveraging the latest version, Next.js 13.
+Implemented CSS styling using twin.macro, which enabled the use of both Tailwind CSS and styled-components.

 # Getting Started